TheGeoffinitiveEdition/speedrun-router/README.md

 # Speedrun Router

 A simple app that allows for selection of speedrun routes that I use or am interested in using.
+Hosted at https://geoffhuntsgood.com/speedrun-router.

 Each route links to its respective documentation (or, in some cases, the route video).